 Once you have finished, you get either a happy face or a sad face depending on how effectively you brushed.
 That's fine, but it would be helpful to know specifically what you could improve.
 Did you brush too hard?
 Stop too soon?
 Or did you get distracted and only clean one side of your mouth?
 You'll have to check the app to find out.

-Oral-B have developed a new app to go along with this brush, with a revised design incorporating the Brushing Recognition AI.
+Oral-B has developed a new app to go along with this brush, with a revised design incorporating the Brushing Recognition AI.
 If you have it open as you brush, it displays your progress in real-time.
 Once you finish, it gives you an overall score based on your brushing time, coverage and pressure.

 The idea is that all of this technology in the iO trains you to brush your teeth more effectively.
 Over time, you should see your score improve.
 You also get awarded medals for certain milestones, such as scoring 90% or more for three consecutive days.
 This gamification of tooth-brushing might appeal to some, while for others it comes across as a bit gimmicky and childish.